Co-op and careers

 Geography explores the relationship between human and biophysical systems and deals with some of the most critical issues of our time, such as climate change, biodiversity conservation, sustainability of resource management systems, international development, and community and urban planning.

-Graduates of our programs are equipped with the set of skills necessary to become critical thinkers and doers, and to make an impact in their chosen career field.
+Graduates of geography are equipped with the set of skills necessary to become critical thinkers and doers, and to make an impact in their chosen career field.

 UVic students and alumni can access UVic Career Services for one-on-one career support, as well as résumé, interview, and work search tools to help you navigate your career before and after graduation.